WasmEdge/WasmEdge/docs/book/en/src/embed/c/ref.md

-# WasmEdge C 0.11.0 API Documentation (unreleased)
+# WasmEdge C 0.11.0 API Documentation

 [WasmEdge C API](https://github.com/WasmEdge/WasmEdge/blob/master/include/api/wasmedge/wasmedge.h) denotes an interface to access the WasmEdge runtime.
 The followings are the guides to working with the C APIs of WasmEdge.